What is anxiety?

-Anxiety is a common response to stressful moments in our lives, so most people will encounter it at some point.
+Anxiety is a common response to a stressful moment in life, so most of will encounter it at some point.
 It’s usual for us to get anxious before a test or an exam, when facing a life-changing event or when we have a heavy workload.
-It doesn’t help when the pace of life is so busy, but with increasing acceptance of mental health issues however, no one need suffer in silence.
-Treatments and effective anxiety therapy are available and can really help people to move on with their lives.
+It doesn’t help when the pace of life is so busy, but with increasing acceptance of mental health issues, no one need suffer in silence.
+Treatments and effective anxiety therapy are available and can really help people better manage the condition.
 If you are struggling with your feelings and looking for anxiety therapy in Willenhall, then please call me on 07824 385338.
 You can also use the form on the Contact Me page.

 What is anxiety disorder?

-This is defined as the point at which our anxiety begins to far outweigh the situation we are in, hindering our chance of functioning normally.
-Some people find it hard to control anxious thoughts and are unable to rid themselves of a lingering sense of unease.
+Anxiety disorder occurs when our feelings of unease begin to far outweigh the situation we are in.
+In turn, this hinders our chance of functioning normally, making us more uneasy.
+Some people find it hard to control anxious thoughts and are unable to rid themselves of a lingering sense of dread.
 These emotions become all-consuming and can be identified as a recognisable anxiety disorder.
 Around one third of us will experience an anxiety disorder at some point in our lives.
 Women are more likely to encounter it than men, and it’s believed to be the most common type of mental ill-health.
 There are different types of anxiety disorder in adults.
 These are recognised as generalised anxiety disorder, panic disorder, social anxiety disorder and phobias, such as claustrophobia and agoraphobia.

 What causes anxiety?